-Students are required to complete the form and to provide supplementary information on development of both research specific and personal and professional skills during their time as a Probationer Research Student.
-Students are also required to indicate whether their work requires research ethics approval (for those unsure, the Sociology DREC Checklist is available on Canvas) and to provide evidence that they have successfully completed the University's online researcher integrity training course.
-Both the student's supervisor and College should then sign the form.
+Applications for transfer of status should be made using the on-line Transfer of Status application accessible via the My Student Record tab in Student Self Service.
+The application form can also be accessed through the Graduate Forms webpage, where a link is available to the Student Self Service.
+Students are required to complete and submit the form online and to upload supplementary information on development of both research specific and personal and professional skills during their time as a Probationer Research Student.
+Students are also required to indicate whether their work requires research ethics approval and to provide evidence that they have successfully completed the University's online researcher integrity training course.